 Talking with Officials about Autism

 Talking with other Parents about an Athlete on the Autism Spectrum

 Team Code of Conduct: for Sports Programs

-Tips for Including a Child on the Autism Spectrum in an Inclusive Rec Program
+Tips for Creating an Inclusive Sports & Rec Program

 What is Autism?
 Info for Coaches and Recreation Staff